MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/build-custom-selectors.md

 > [!NOTE]
 > Power Automate Desktop supports the creation of multiple selectors for a UI element.
 If a selector fails to access the element, the following selector is used.

 Although Power Automate Desktop enables you to create selectors automatically, some particular scenarios need manually created selectors.
-A pretty common scenario is the automation of applications that display dynamic content.
+A common scenario is the automation of applications that display dynamic content.

 When a custom selector is needed, you can modify an existing selector or build one from scratch.